abs-lang/abs/docs/types/array.md

 > Use the "in" operator instead: 3 in [1, 2, 3]

-Checks whether `e` is present in the array. `e` can only be a string or number and the array needs to be a heterogeneous array of strings or number:
+Checks whether `e` is present in the array. `e` can only be a string or number and the array needs to be a homogeneous array of strings or numbers:

 ``` bash
 [1, 2, 3].contains(3) # true